Solar water heaters: Are they worth the cost?

 Solar water heaters require a hefty upfront investment - in some cases around $5,000.

-However, after installation, a solar hot water system will slowly start to pay back their value in the form of lower utility bills.
+However, after installation, a solar hot water system will slowly start to pay back its value in the form of lower utility bills.
 In fact, solar hot water heaters can usually cut your water heating expenses by anywhere from 50% to 80%!

 Once you reach the end of your solar payback period, your solar water heater will be producing nearly free hot water for the remaining lifetime of the system!
 Plus, because solar water heaters don’t have moving parts, they have relatively low maintenance costs.